 It’s important that you develop specific metrics in this stage so you can measure the success of your program in the future.

-2. Design a User-Friendly Program
+Step 2: Design a User-Friendly Program

 You want to make it as easy as possible for your current employees to refer candidates for open roles.
 Creating clear, defined policies and practices helps everyone understand how the program works.

 There are different types of technology and tools that can help you automate your employee referral program.
 Some applicant tracking software (ATS) systems come with capabilities to create an ERP, while other technology is designed specifically for employee referral programs.